patzly/doodle-android/README.md

 ## Advantages over original Pixel 4 live wallpapers

 * Permanent animations (when tilting the device) are optional
-* Support for Android 12 color extraction
+* Support for Material You color extraction
-* Exclusive "Material You"-inspired live wallpaper
 * No battery-hungry 3D engine
 * Improved text contrast (dark text for light themes instead of white text with shadow)
-* Support for Android 11 zoom effect
 * Many additional customization options
 * Rendering works well even on less powerful devices (very efficient rendering engine)
 * Also suitable for larger devices like tablets (scaling option available)